sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : OpenType maths fonts for Latin Modern
+Short desc    : OpenType maths fonts for Latin Modern
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : Latin Modern Math is a maths companion for the Latin Modern
+Descript     : Latin Modern Math is a maths companion for the Latin Modern
              : family of fonts, in OpenType format.
 For use with LuaLaTeX or
              : XeLaTeX, support is available from the unicode-math package.
 ```